Avinash828/Nexus_GCPBucket_blob/README.md

 # Nexus_GCPBucket_blob
-This repo consist of steps that are required to configure GCP bucket as a blob storage, by using "nexus-blobstore-google-cloud" plugin.
+This repo consists of steps that are required to configure GCP bucket as blob storage by using the `nexus-blobstore-google-cloud` plugin.

-## ARCHITECTURE
+## ARCHITECTURE DIAGRAM

 ![Untitled Diagram (1)](https://github.com/user-attachments/assets/b57f380e-c39f-4aa3-91b2-aafc038f1ac9)